sanctumos/cochlea/docs/README.md

-# Letta Voice Documentation
+# Sanctum Cochlea Documentation

+*Sanctum Cochlea is a fork of the letta-voice experiment, evolved into a comprehensive voice agent platform.*

-This documentation explains how to set up and configure the Letta Voice project to work with both Letta Cloud and self-hosted Letta instances.
+This documentation explains how to set up and configure Sanctum Cochlea to work with both Letta Cloud and self-hosted Letta instances.

 ## Quick Start